Ethan-Wong-SW/Sorting-Website/README.md

 <!-- markdown-toc end -->

-## Learning Objectives
+## Objectives
-In this mini project, you will develop a web app to sort numbers.
-By the end of this assignment, you should be able to:
+In this mini project, a web app will be developed to sort numbers.
+This project should:
 - Create a simple web app using Flask web framework
 - Use Transcrypt Python library to create front-end web script with Python
 - Run a localhost web server